 We care a lot about developer workflow, and believe that team members should be able to onboard onto new projects within minutes.
 New hires should be able to ship code on their first day, with a safety harness of tooling to ensure they are able to do so confidently while reducing annoyances.

-For this purpose, we have build two tools: Medic and Daily Diff.
+For this purpose, we have built two tools: Medic and Daily Diff.

 Want to talk about working together?